 White Cloud’s Age Verification History

 White Cloud has been a forerunner in preventing the sales of e-cigs to minors long before it became illegal.
-When we first started selling e-cigs in shopping malls, all of our mall kiosks displayed a large “We Card” sign, and we have maintained a very strict policy requiring customers to present identification before making a purchase.
-The anonymity of the Internet presents many challenges to age verification, so in early 2014 White Cloud teamed up with experts at LexisNexis to stick with our policy of protecting minors and preventing identity fraud.
+When we first started selling e-cigs in shopping malls, all of our mall kiosks displayed a large “We Card” sign, and ever since, we have maintained a very strict policy requiring customers to present identification before making a purchase.
+The anonymity of the Internet presents many challenges in the age verification process, so in early 2014 White Cloud teamed up with experts at LexisNexis to stick with our policy of protecting minors and preventing identity fraud.

 How White Cloud’s Age Verification Process Works